Jbleezy/BO1-Reimagined/README.md

 #### Sidequest
 * Steps in solo are now the same as in coop
-* Fuse spawns before starting the sidequest
+* Fuse spawns at the beginning of the match
 * Generators' damage hitbox is now more accurate
+* Bottle spawns at the beginning of the match
-* Bottle no longer breaks when it hits the ground
+* Bottle is now given to the player who breaks the ice
 * Lighthouse dials can now be rotated faster
 * Rotating a lighthouse dial no longer rotates other lighthouse dials
 * Radio order now resets after a wrong radio is activated